Skip to main content

 Note that all residency applicants will be evaluated without regard to sex, sexual orientation, race, color, creed, age, national origin, or non-disqualifying physical disabilities.

-• Applicants must have taken and passed Parts I, II, and III of the NBEO.
+• Applicants must have taken and passed Parts I, II, and III, and TMOD of the NBEO prior to the start of the residency.

-• The applicant must have a valid WA license to practice optometry, or has met the necessary requirements to have a valid WA license, by July 01.
+• The applicant must have a valid WA license to practice optometry or have met the necessary requirements to have a valid WA license, by July 01.

 • Applicants must register with the Optometry Residency Match program.